 My kids love crafts,so we all decided to make our own decorations this year.
 We made some banners, mini flags and we decorated a tray that we filled with little giveaways.
 The kids will take the giveaway tray to school to give to their classmates and teachers the day before Eid

-You can find the printables and the step by step instructions for making the banners here
+You can find the printables and the step by step instructions for making the banners can be found in this file

-The printables and the instructions for the mini flags (you can also use them as cupcake toppers or as straw decorations)can be found here
+The printables and the instructions for the mini flags (you can also use them as cupcake toppers or as straw decorations)can be found in this file

 The best part is, you can make these crafts separately or you can use them to create your very own eid corner in your house.